 - Feldman, Richard, 2009.
 “Thinking, Reasoning, and Education,” in Harvey Siegel (ed.), Oxford Handbook of Philosophy of Education, Oxford: Oxford University Press.

 - Feteris, Eveline, Bart Garssen and Francisca Snoeck Henkemans, 2011.
 Keeping in Touch with Pragma-Dialectics, Amsterdam: John Benjamins.

-- Fisher, Alec, 2004.
-The Logic of Real Arguments, Cambridge: Cambridge University Press.
+- Fisher, Alec, 2011.
+Critical Thinking: An Introduction, 2nd edition, Cambridge: Cambridge University Press.

 - –––, 1997.
 Coalescent Argumentation, Mahwah, NJ: Lawrence Erlbaum Associates.

 - Godden, David, 2005.
 “Deductivism as an Interpretive Strategy: A Reply to Groarke’s Recent Defense of Reconstructive Deductivism,” Argumentation and Advocacy, 41(3): 168–83.